FreeRTOS/coreMQTT-Agent-Demos/README.md

 **Running the Makefile build in QEMU**

 Use the QEMU command contained in the [start_qemu.bat](build/Cortex-M3_MPS2_QEMU_GCC/start_qemu.bat) batch file to run the generated `RTOSDemo.elf` file directly.
-Alternatively, use the command contained in the [start_qemu_and_wait.bat](build/Cortex-M3_MPS2_QEMU_GCC/start_qemu_and_wait.bat) batch file to start QEMU and wait for a GBD connection on port 1234.
-The Eclipse project contains a suitable debug configuration.
+Alternatively, use the command contained in the [start_qemu_and_wait.bat](build/Cortex-M3_MPS2_QEMU_GCC/start_qemu_and_wait.bat) batch file to start QEMU and wait for a GDB connection on port 1234.
+The Eclipse project contains a configuration suitable for debugging.

 Note that these QEMU commands assume there is a network tap driver called "TAP0".